Salsa Verde or “Green Sauce”

 Heat two tablespoons of oil on high.

-Pour the blended salsa into the hot oil.
-This is called “seasoning.”
+Slowly pour the blended salsa into the pan.
+This develops a deeper richer tasting salsa.
+This step is called “seasoning.”

 Sometimes your salsa doesn’t come out exactly to your liking.
 Keep in mind that the ingredients are all-natural products and can vary in freshness and flavor due to seasonal differences and how the ingredients have been handled.
 One time when you buy peppers they may be super hot and the next time you buy the exact same pepper is very mild.